blacklightpy/vaultofknowledge/Public Key Cryptography.md

 Public Key Cryptography is a system of cryptography using two sets of keys: private and public.
+It can be used in the following ways:
+**For Secure Communications**
+- The reciever's public key can be used to sign a message
+- The message can only be decrypted using the reciever's private key **For Digital Signatures**
 - The private key can be used to sign a message
 - The public key can be used to verify that the message was actually signed using the private key
-- The public key can be used to sign a message, which can only be decrypted using the private key

 ## Types of authentication systems
 - GPG (GNU Privacy Guard) Keys